TickTeam/guide-tt/android_app/7_how_to_set_daily_alert.md

 ## How to set “Daily Alert”?

-Daily Alert is a daily sum-up, reminding you of all your undone and today tasks at a specific time each day.
+Daily Alert provides you with a daily summary of all the tasks you have scheduled for today.
+You choose when this alert occurs.

-1.Open TickTick on your android device.
+1. Open TickTick on your Android device, then either swipe to the right or tap the hamburger button in the upper-left corner.

-2.Slide the screen to the right and tap the gear-shaped icon in the upper right hand corner.
+2. Tap the gear-shaped icon in the upper-right corner.

-3.Tap “Reminder” > “Daily Alert” to select a time.
+3. Tap "Reminder", then tap "Daily Alert" to choose a time for the alert to occur.

 ![](dailyalert.png)